CopernicaMarketingSoftware/Documentation/SMTPeter/en/bounce-handling.md

 setting is also set to true, which means that SMTPeter is going to intercept, process and log all bounces and forward them to you.
 However, the DSN "notify" setting is set to "NEVER".
 This means that you're never going to receive Delivery Status Notifications.
-Such DSN's will be intercepted by SMTPeter and are not going to be forwarded to your address.
+Such DSNs will be intercepted by SMTPeter and are not going to be forwarded to your address.

 If you're not interested in processing bounces at all, but you do want